Jagged Little Pill at the Theatre Royal

 Using tracks like Hand in My Pocket and Ironic, as well as a couple of new songs written by Morissette, the musical is centred around the good that comes when people come together.
 The uplifting show was nominated for 15 Tony Awards and won a Grammy Award for Best Musical Theater Album.

-Jagged Little Pill will be the first show to play at the refurbished Theatre Royal in Sydney – the King Street theatre closed in 2016 as part of the MLC Centre’s upgrades.
+Jagged Little Pill was the first show to play at the refurbished Theatre Royal in Sydney – the King Street theatre closed in 2016 as part of the MLC Centre’s upgrades.